 When Will Phuket Open Post COVID?

-One of the most asked questions on Facebook Groups that are related to travelling to Phuket is “When Will Phuket Open?”
+One of the most asked questions on Facebook Groups that are related to traveling to Phuket is “When Will Phuket Open?”

 The reality is the government doesn’t want to affect the continuing economy that it has by injecting large cases of COVID into the country.